Browser Isolation - Configuring Policies

 1. Log in to the Mimecast Administration Console.

-2. Select the Policies | Browser Isolation menu item.
+2. Navigate to Policies | Browser Isolation.

-3. Click on the Create New Policy button.
+3. Click on Create New Policy.

 4. Complete the Details dialog as follows: